itskme/itskme/README.md

 - 👋 Hi, I’m @itskme
-- 👀 I’m interested in web design
+- 👀 I’m interested in all things tech.
-- 🌱 I’m currently learning nothing
+- 🌱 I’m always learning as I go.
+I love it!

 <!---